Apalachicola River - History

 In 1946, Congress passed the River and Harbor Act, which authorized the Corps of Engineers to maintain a 100-foot by 9-foot channel in the Apalachicola-Chattahoochee-Flint system from Apalachicola to Columbus, Georgia.
 The dredging of the channel and disposal of dredged material along the banks degraded habitat.
 Fisheries biologists with the Florida Fish and Wildlife Conservation Commission have documented a 75 percent reduction in the sport fish population in areas covered with the dredged sand.

 In 1974 the governor and cabinet authorized the first purchase of a large tract of land in the Lower Apalachicola River Basin.
-Since then, 76,753 acres have been acquired and incorporated into the Apalachicola River WEA in Franklin and Gulf counties.
+Since then, 108,287 acres of land have been established into the Apalachicola River WEA, with FWC having lead management authority for approximately 77,224 acres.

 If you paddle down the quiet creeks and bayous lined with blooming tupelo, titi, and black gum in mid-April or May, you will hear a loud steady hum of honey bees.
 The Apalachicola River valley is the only place on earth where tupelo honey is produced commercially.
 Popularized in the film Ulee's Gold, real tupelo honey is produced solely from the flowers of the white tupelo and is light golden amber with a greenish cast.
 Unlike other honeys, real tupelo honey won't granulate.